-The objective of this Groundwater Management Plan (GWMP) is to provide an evaluation of thegroundwater basin and develop a reliable groundwater supply to meet drought and dry seasondemands through the year 2020.
-This plan addresses the hydrogeologic understanding of thebasin, the evaluation of baseline conditions, identification of management issues and strategies,and the definition and evaluation of four alternatives.
-This document concludes with animplementation plan of the recommended plan.
+The objective of this Groundwater Management Plan (GWMP) is to provide an evaluation of the groundwater basin and develop a reliable groundwater supply to meet drought and dry season demands through the year 2020.
+This plan addresses the hydrogeologic understanding of the basin, the evaluation of baseline conditions, identification of management issues and strategies, and the definition and evaluation of four alternatives.
+This document concludes with an implementation plan of the recommended plan.
 This GWMP was adopted by the Elsinore

 Valley Municipal Water District Board of Directors on March 24, 2005 under the authority of the